duke-compsci308-spring2016/lab_rps/DESIGN.md

 ###Class 1 - Game Class

-* HashMap of Strings to Objects (RPS Choice Objects)
+* HashMap of Strings to HashSet<String>
+	- map.get(choice) returns a HashSet of Strings that represent the RPS weapons that this choice beats.

+* getWinner() Method that takes in 2 Strings that represent choices
+	- if statements use HashMap to check if String choice1 occurs in map.get(choice2) or vice versa
-* getWinner() Method that takes in 2 RPS Choice Objects, returns a String for which RPS Choice wins or blank String if they tie.
+	- returns a String for which RPS Choice wins or blank String if they tie

-* Constructor takes in HashMap of RPS Objects
+* Constructor takes in HashMap of Strings to HashSet<String>

 * begin() method
 	- Prompts user for two Strings